code0-tech/sagittarius/docs/content/graphql/mutation/usersidentityregister.md

 title: usersIdentityRegister
 ---

-Register a new user via a external identity
+Register a new user via an external identity

 ## Arguments